 |Minivan||Chrysler Pacifica Hybrid||$1,043|

 Buying a car this year?
 Compare auto insurance quotes to save.

 While fuel efficiency and budgeting for the costs of running your new car is a good idea, don’t overlook the cost of auto insurance.
 If you’re in the market to buy one of Canada’s most fuel-efficient vehicles, compare the car insurance market as well to see which car will save you the most in auto insurance.
-It takes only a few minutes, and could save you hundreds of dollars on your auto insurance.
+On average, last year, shoppers saved $427 after comparing car insurance quotes with us and, in just a few minutes, you could as well.
+Compare auto insurance quotes today.